Bob Vylan: "Death to the IDF" chants

 Bobbie criticized the reactions in a statement: "They want to control this country's narrative to frame genocide as Israel defending itself".
 The band also released a statement, writing, "We are not for the death of Jews, Arabs or any other race or group of people.
 We are for the dismantling of a violent military machine....
 A machine that has destroyed much of Gaza."
 The bands Massive Attack, Fontaines D.C., and Amyl and the Sniffers spoke in support of Bob Vylan.
 Musician Grandson said, "As a Jewish artist, I am deeply offended by the conflation of criticism against a military force known for their indiscriminate violence with antisemitism."
 Journalist Archie Bland wrote that the actions of the Israeli military were the "obvious" focus of the chant, and criticized the amount of coverage it received.
+Blur and Gorillaz frontman Damon Albarn criticised Bob Vylan's chants: "It was one of the most spectacular misfires I’ve seen in my life.
+Especially when he started to goose-step in tennis gear.
+I mean I’ve had my moments — not quite as catastrophic as that but you do get carried away."

 After the festival, a video surfaced showing Bobby saying to the crowd at Alexandra Palace in London on 28 May 2025: "Death to every single IDF soldier out there as an agent of terror for Israel.
 Death to the IDF".
 The band's 2024 album Humble As The Sun surged back up the music charts, reaching the top of the UK Hip Hop and R&B albums chart as well as number 7 on the Official Album Downloads Chart and number 8 on the Official Independent Albums Chart.
 At their first UK concert after the festival, at London's 100 Club, the crowd started to chant "Death to the IDF".
 Bobby urged them to stop, saying "you'll get me in trouble", and instead led a chant of "Free Palestine".

 The Community Security Trust, a UK charity that monitors antisemitism, reported that the day after the band's performance, saw the highest daily number of antisemitic incidents recorded in the UK during the first half of the year.
 The organisation described the chants as "utterly chilling", and noted how rhetoric against Israel can inflame antisemitic sentiment.
 Home Secretary Yvette Cooper acknowledged the report's findings and affirmed the "government's commitment to root out anti-Semitism".